Paratrooper: Israel

 Israel Defense Forces (IDF) paratroopers have a history of carrying out special forces-style missions dating back to the 1950s.
+In 1956 the IDF conducted a large paratroop drop at the Mitla Pass, as part of Operation Kadesh.

 Paratrooper Brigade soldiers wear maroon berets with the infantry pin and reddish-brown boots.
 Distinct from all other soldiers of the IDF, Paratroopers wear a tunic and belt over the shirt.
 The IDF has one active paratrooper brigade and four reserve brigades consisting of personnel who served their mandatory time in the 35th brigade, and who are mostly relatively recently discharged, aside from officers.
 The IDF paratrooper brigades include: